dominiw/COLORME_CHROme_extension/CONTRIBUTING.md

 * Wrap the body at 72 characters.
 * Use the body to explain what and why vs. how.
   * If there was important/useful/essential conversation or information, copy or include a reference.
-* When possible, one keyword to scope the change in the subject (i.e. "README: ...",
+* When possible, one keyword to scope the change in the subject (i.e. "README: ...", "tool: ...").